FAQ

 Stay informed about the market and prices

-In our TRADIUM Newsletter our experts regularly inform you about price and market developments as well as new areas of application for your tangible assets.
-Register here.
-You can also read our market analyses in the TRADIUM blog "Market insight" to read more.
+In the TRADIUM Newsletter our experts regularly inform you about price and market developments as well as new areas of application for your tangible assets. >>Login<<.
+We regularly provide further information on the market in the TRADIUM blog "Market insight".
 Detailed interviews on current debates can be found in our podcast "Solid as a rock.
 The commodity talk."
 This is available on all popular streaming services.
-Feel free to listen in.
-You can also find us on Instagram and LinkedIn.
+TRADIUM can of course also be found on Instagram and LinkedIn.

 Purchase of industrial raw materials